Maharishi International University

-Maharishi International University (MIU), formerly Maharishi University of Management, is a private university in Fairfield, Iowa.
-It was founded in 1973 by Maharishi Mahesh Yogi and features a "consciousness-based education" system that includes the practice of the Transcendental Meditation technique.
-Its founding principles include the development of the full potential of the individual, fulfilling economic aspirations while maximizing proper use of the environment and bringing spiritual fulfillment and happiness to humanity.
+Maharishi International University (MIU), formerly Maharishi University of Management, is a private university in Fairfield, Iowa, United States.
+It was founded in 1971 by Maharishi Mahesh Yogi and practices a "consciousness-based education" system that includes the Transcendental Meditation technique.
+Its founding principles are the development of the full potential of the individual, fulfilling economic aspirations while maximizing proper use of the environment and bringing spiritual fulfillment and happiness to humanity.

-The university is accredited through the doctoral level by the Higher Learning Commission (HLC) and offers degree programs in art, business, education, communications, mathematical science, literature, physiology & health, Vedic Science and sustainable living.
+The university is accredited through the doctoral level by the Higher Learning Commission (HLC) and offers degree programs in art, business, education, communications, mathematical science, literature, physiology & health, regenerative organic agriculture, Vedic Science and sustainable living.

-The original campus was located in Goleta, California, and in 1974 moved to the current 370-acre campus in Fairfield, Iowa.
-During the 1990s many older buildings were demolished and replaced using green technology and the principles of ancient Vedic architecture.
+The original campus in Goleta, California, moved in 1974 to a 370-acre campus in Fairfield, Iowa.
+During the 1990s many older buildings were demolished and replaced with green technology and the principles of ancient Vedic architecture.
 The university features an academic "block system" (only one subject for four weeks) and a diverse, multinational student body.
 It is said to offer an organic, vegetarian food program.